 Erin Kelly's most recent book, He Said/She Said, spent 12 weeks in the Sunday Times Top Ten bestseller lists.
 Her first novel, The Poison Tree, became a major ITV drama and was a Richard & Judy bestseller.
 Her eagerly-awaited next novel, Stone Mothers, is out in April – our guests will be the first to hear about it.

-Dorothy Koomson has written 13 books - including The Ice Cream Girls, which was made into a TV mini-series - and most recently The Brighton Mermaid, which she worked on with Graham Bartlett.
+Best-selling author Dorothy Koomson has written 13 novels - including The Ice Cream Girls, which was made into a TV mini-series - and most recently The Brighton Mermaid, which she worked on with Graham Bartlett.
 She coined the term ‘emotional thriller’ to describe her work and lives in Brighton.

 Simon Brett is the writer responsible for the Charles Paris, Mrs Pargeter, Fethering and Blotto & Twinks series of crime novels.
 In 2014 he was presented with the CWA Diamond Dagger, one of the highest accolades in the crime-writing world, and in 2016 he was awarded an OBE for services to literature.
 He is not to be confused with Simon Brett the wood engraver.